jclack2/sms-volunteer-coordination/README.md

 # SMS Volunteer Coordination

 A lightweight web application for coordinating volunteers via SMS messaging.
-Designed for hyper-local, trusted communities (e.g., AA groups) with a focus on simplicity and privacy.
+Designed for hyper-local, trusted communities (e.g., volunteer groups) with a focus on simplicity and privacy.

 ## Overview